Puppet-Finland/puppet-virtualenvwrapper/README.md

 ## Usage

-Using this module is straightforward:
+Using this module is straightforward.
+To install virtualenvwrapper with pip3:

     include ::virtualenvwrapper

+To create a virtualenv without any postactivate/postdeactivate hooks:

     ::virtualenvwrapper::env { 'myenv':
       user                 => 'joe',
+    }

+To use template-based hooks:

+    ::virtualenvwrapper::env { 'myenv':
+      user                   => 'joe',
       postactivate_content   => template('profile/myenv_postactivate.erb'),
+      postdeactivate_content => template('profile/myenv_postdeactivate.erVb'),

+To have postactivate export and postdeactivate unset environment variables of your choice:

+    ::virtualenvwrapper::env { 'myenv':
+      user          => 'joe',
+      env_variables => { 'foo' => 'bar',
+                         'faz' => 'goo', },
     }